 This is a common problem with all makes and models.
-The vehicle feeds full power to the fan switch and the switch routes that power to a resistor block.
-The resistor block reduces the voltage to reduce the speed of the blower motor.
+Many late model vehicles feed full power to the fan switch and the switch routes that power to a resistor block.
+But other vehicles feed power right to the blower motor and install the blower motor resistor and speed switch on the ground side of the circuit.
+Either way, the resistor block reduces the voltage to reduce the speed of the blower motor.
 The resistor block accomplishes this task by running the voltage through one of three different high resistance coils.
 Think of these coils like a filament in a light bulb.
 The coils actually heat up, thereby reducing the amount of voltage that can flow to the blower motor.
 When a resistor coil burns out, you lose that fan speed.
 To repair the problem, simply replace the resistor block.
 It’s usually located in the ductwork (to keep the coils cool).
 Unplug the electrical connector, remove the screws and replace the unit.
 Replacement blocks are usually available from any auto parts store or the dealer.
 Prices range from $15-$40 dollars, unless you have a variable speed blower motor.
 Those require a new solid state controller.
 You guessed it, they cost a lot of money.

 For more information on this repair or any others for your vehicle, buy an online subscription to either Alldatadiy.com or eautorepair.net.
 Click on this link to compare the two services: Compare Alldata and Eautorepair.

 You need a professional shop manual to work on a late model vehicle.
 And you need access to the latest technical service bulletins so you don’t waste time and money replacing parts that may misbehave due to a manufacturer’s software glitch.
 Forget about those cheap manuals you find at the auto parts store.
 They will just lead you astray.
 Here are the two best online shop manuals around.

 Eautorepair.net is really Mitchell On Demand with a consumer style interface.